 "Wyatt Yang in a standout feature film debut as Raymond...
 Raymond is not only a beacon of innocence in a world of moral gray areas but also a catalyst for John's emotional journey."

-— R.C.
-Samo, Fanboy Nation"Weekend in Taipei is a perfect balance of action, comedy and serious stakes.
+— Next Best Picture"Weekend in Taipei is a perfect balance of action, comedy and serious stakes.
 Even the supporting actors get their time to shine.
 It all comes down to even the finest details ... like..the raw, honest bewilderment that their son Raymond (Wyatt Yang) expresses at the notion his parents are so far from the image he grew up believing them to be.
 It's these moments ... that elevate this production to one that rivals that of big screen masterpieces."

-— Next Best Picture"Young actors Wyatt Yang and Patrick Lee are equally memorable alongside the film's international cast."
+— AV Club"Young actors Wyatt Yang and Patrick Lee are equally memorable alongside the film's international cast."

 Hundreds of auditions.
 A handful of roles.
 A childhood split between Taipei and Los Angeles.
 Wyatt Yang knows what it means to pursue something that doesn't make logical sense — and to keep going anyway.